marcov/tech-notes/docs/Linux/bpf.md

 ## BPF spinlocks

-Used to mutex access/updates to a single map element.
+- Used to mutex access/updates to a single map element.
+- Cannot be used in tracing programs because of preemption.
+- Need one spinlock per  map element.

 ## CORE